joz-k/LockFreeSpscQueue/benchmarks/README.md

     ./build/benchmarks/queue_comparison_benchmark

     # On Windows
-    .\build\benchmarks\Release\queue_comparison_benchmark.exe
+    .\build\benchmarks\queue_comparison_benchmark.exe
     ```

 ---

 ## Raw Queue Speed Result

-When running the `queue_benchmarks`, you will see detailed output measuring the performance for different batch sizes.
+When running the [`queue_benchmark`](queue_benchmark.cpp), you will see detailed output measuring the performance for different batch sizes.
 The most important column is `Items/s`, which shows the throughput in millions of items per second.

 Example output: